-A permit application must be made to the City for review and approval or denial through the Type II process.
-Requirements in Chapter 2.4 shall be followed, as well as any local, state, or
+A permit application must be made to the City for review and seemed to the Ci A permit application must be made to the City for review and approval or denial through the 8 Type II process.
+Requirements in Chapter 2.4 shall be followed, as well as any local, state, or federal flood or water quality regulations.